Course Code: REL-SRC-0-SFH

 Disclosure: Karen C. Schnaufer, BSN, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

-The target audience for this course is: entry level Direct Care Workers; in the following settings: Acute Care Facility, Palliative Care, Home Health, Hospice, Long-term Care, Assisted Living, Residential Care.
+The target audience for this course is: Entry level Direct Care Workers; in the following settings: Acute Care Facility, Assisted Living, Home Health, Hospice, Long-term Care, Palliative Care, Residential Care.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.

 Asynchronous/Online Distance Learning; please see certificate details for specifics on delivery format.